akhasoft/Yakhont/README.md

 but effective Yakhont preprocessor)
 - advanced logging with e-mail support (auto-disabled in release builds) and more.

-All Activities and Fragments are supported: it's not necessary to derive them from any predefined ones (with one exception - you will need it for lifecycle debug).
+All kinds of Activities and Fragments (Applications too) are supported: it's not necessary to derive them from any predefined ones (with one exception - you will need it for lifecycle debug).

 The Yakhont AAR is about 320 KB (except the _full_ version, which is about 530 KB).